 Separation of Effects

 One of the more advanced ideas in functional programming is keeping your core logic pure while isolating side effects.
-In practice, this means your business rules stay deterministic and testable, while things like I/O, mutable state, or network requests are confined to the edges of your program.
+In practice, this means your business rules stay deterministic and testable, while side effects — I/O, state mutations, network requests — are confined to the edges of your program.

 This separation makes your code easier to understand, reuse, and debug.
 Functional programming also provides tools like monads to handle these side effects in a clean, structured way, letting you interact with the outside world without compromising the purity of your core logic.